dvphat207/monorepo/README.md

-# How to Run Docker Compose
+# How to Run the Monorepo Project

-This guide will walk you through the steps to run Docker Compose for your project.
+This guide will walk you through the steps to run Docker Compose.

 ## Prerequisites